Warning: Illegal string offset 'filter' in /var/www/wp-includes/taxonomy.php on line 1726

 Fresh – Wet – Green

 Nitrogen is comprised mainly of fresh materials.
 Nitrogen is easily lost in the atmosphere and by other organisms.
-This is why nitrogen organic matter is also 05102010753considered fresh.
+This is why nitrogen organic matter is also considered fresh.
 For the most part and there are exceptions, nitrogen organic matter is also green, think fresh cut grass.

 Bacteria are associated with materials full of nitrogen.
 Bacteria is what makes fresh cut grass go slimy after a day or two.
 Bacteria is also what makes banana and apple peels turn mushy.
 The bacteria are actually consuming the fresh nitrogen waste that is now available.
 The bacteria will hold onto this material and the element nitrogen attached until it dies or trades it for a different nutrient or sugar from the plant.